donaq/attaboy.me/public/home.md

 ## Update

 Yay!
 Finished working on [Topovica](/#posts/tech/Blitz%20Bot/0)!
-Moving on to the doing some other cool stuff next!
+Moving on to the doing of some other cool stuff next!

 ## Update